lpkennedy6062/TSP_tests_LK/README.md

 still lurking around, (2) it very frustratingly uses numpy arrays in some areas and lists in others, and (3) it is computationally inefficient, despite some algorithms having theoretically-lower complexity bounds.

+Oh, and (4) it still relies on Concorde, which is a notoriously difficult piece of software to install.
+I am happy to hear about any alternatives you can suggest.

 ## Acknowledgements